For more information about Indigenous Voices, please E-mail us.

 Tereigh is an Educational Development Specialist with The Gwenna Moss Centre.
-She completed her M.A. in English Literature in 2005, focusing on “whiteness,” feminism, identity, and neo-colonial theories.
+She completed her M.A. in English Literature in 2005, focusing on “whiteness,” feminism, life-writing and identity, and neo-colonial theories.

-Some of Tereigh’s research interests include intercultural compentency and communication, internationalization, inclusive teaching practices across the disciplines, critically reflective teaching, and graduate student teacher educational development.
+Some of Tereigh’s scholarly and developmental interests include Aboriginal Education and Indigenizing the university, intercultural competency and communication, internationalization, inclusive teaching practices across the disciplines, critically reflective teaching, and graduate student teacher educational development.

 Tereigh can be reached by E-mail or by phone (306.966.6321).